juliuskunze/jaxnet/README.md

 ## Parameter sharing

-Parameters can be shared by using module or parameter objects multiple times (**not yet implemented**):
+Parameters can be shared by using module or parameter objects multiple times:

 ```python
 shared_net=Sequential(layer, layer)
 ```

-This is equivalent to (already implemented):
+This is equivalent to:

 ```python
 @parametrized